{:.no_toc}

 {: .no_toc .text-delta }

-Most weeks, you will have 4 things to submit by Thursdays at 11:59pm.
+Most weeks, you will have 3 assignments to submit.
 See below for details and links to the assignments.

 The links below provide the assigned problems for each homework.
 Your work must be hand-written, and you should submit a single pdf to the corresponding assignment on Blackboard.

 The links below take you to a template Quarto (.qmd) file for each lab.
 You should download the .qmd and place it in the STAT_5700 folder you created on your computer.
 Complete the lab by typing your code & answers in the .qmd.
-You will turn in a rendered pdf file to Blackboard.
+You will turn in a rendered html file (converted to a .zip) to Blackboard.

 {% include download.html path=“assets/labs/Lab_01.qmd” %}